AmandaAkerele/Visions_Systems_OpenCV/README.md

 Feel free to experiment with the code, modify parameters, and use your own images for testing.

 ## Contributing
 Contributions to this repository are welcome!
 If you have additional code examples, improvements, or suggestions, please submit a pull request.

-## License

-This repository and its code examples are provided under the [MIT License](LICENSE).
-You are free to use and modify the code for your own projects.

 ---